dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 5 Wickelgren.md

 ## Computing Euler Classes for Relatively Orientable Bundles
 > Joint with Jesse Kass

-In addition to the prior assumptions, let $\sigma$ be a section of $V$ with only isolated zeros and use the same definition of $e(V)$ -- what remains is to define the local degree.
+In addition to the prior assumptions, let $\sigma$ be a section of $V$ with only isolated zeros and use the same definition of $e(V)$, which will land in the Grothendieck-Witt group $GW(k)$ instead of $\ZZ$.

+what remains is to define the local degree.
 We'll proceed in the same way by finding a function, which will give us local coordinates and a local trivialization.

 **Definition**: The **Nisnevich** coordinates near $x$ are given by
 $$